 While the inclusion of several 3325+ CP Pokemon balances out her negative impact on sum of CP’s to maintain gym height, each one included diminishes the advantage of having a lower motivation decay rate.
 This conundrum is eliminated when you factor in The King.

-Thanks to Slaking’s gargantuan 4548 max CP, its inclusion enables players to use lower CP Pokemon to maintain higher motivation while also keeping the gym tall for the previous maximum length of time.
-This removes Chansey’s negative impact on the gym height strat, giving trainers the best of both strats.
-More importantly, Slaking’s influence can enable trainers to participate in the gym height strat without coordinating with other players.
+Thanks to Slaking’s gargantuan 4548 max CP, its inclusion enables players to use lower CP Pokemon to maintain higher-for-longer motivation while also keeping the gym tall for the previous maximum length of time.
+This removes Chansey’s negative impact on the gym-height strat, giving trainers the best of both strats.
+More importantly, Slaking’s influence can enable trainers to participate in the gym-height strat without coordinating with other players.

 Slakings above level 30 won’t hit 1333 CP until after nearly 7 hours.
 If aiming for the previous max 6 hours of tall, the goal CP would change from 1333 to 1236.
 If aiming for the previous reasonable max of 5 hours, the goal CP would be 1145.
 While this doesn’t sound like much, it does open the door for lower CP Pokemon.
 Depending on how close to max Chansey is, this inclusion of Slaking puts the influence of its diminishing CP on par with 2850–3325 CP Pokemon.